 A provider is required to complete a Certificate of pensionable profit to the date of opting out of the NHS Pension Scheme.
 This may involve relieving overlap profits.
-The date of opting out must be noted in box I. A second Certificate may be required for the entire year for seniority purposes.
+The date of opting out must be noted in box I.

 If a GP opts out of the NHS Pension Scheme and then back in again during the same pension/financial year